idrlykforeal/Unit-3/Project/project3.md

 1. Application has secure login and registration system
 2. The password for users are secure (hashed).
-3. Users able to view login history。
+3. Users able to view login history of all users.
 4. There will be a candy database that stores the inventories records the candy name, company, amount, taste, and expiration date.
 5. Users able to view, add, remove candy inventories from the candy database.
 6. Users able to view a diagram that showcases the porportion of candy from different companies.